MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/madeira-news.md

 ---
-title: What's New in Dynamics 365 for Financials| Microsoft Docs
+title: What's New in Dynamics 365 Business edition | Microsoft Docs
-description: Describes the latest news and updates for Dynamics 365 for Financials.
+description: Describes the latest news and updates for Dynamics 365 Business edition .
 services: project-madeira
 documentationcenter:
 author: SorenGP